EcoRegen-Alliance/backend-workflow/readme.md

    - The `environmentalPolicy.js` implements the dynamic token distribution logic based on the global net zero status.
    - The `unDataService.js` fetches the global net zero status from the United Nations API.
    - The `environmentRoutes.js` provides an endpoint to fetch the global net zero status.

+7. Admin Operations:
+   - Admins can interact with the system via the `adminRoutes.js` and `adminController.js` to perform administrative tasks such as listing admins and nodes.

 ## Integration with Frontend Dashboard